ISAITB/docs-itb-ta/source/index.rst

 features available through the Test Bed's user interface and machine-to-machine API.
 In addition, it explains the testing concepts adopted by the Test Bed and best practices while defining or executing tests as an administrator or tester.

-This documentation corresponds to the **test bed administrator** role.
+This documentation corresponds to the **Test Bed administrator** role.
 If you are interested in other roles please select the relevant user guide for `organisation users <https://www.itb.ec.europa.eu/docs/itb-ou/latest/>`_, `organisation administrators <https://www.itb.ec.europa.eu/docs/itb-oa/latest/>`_ or `community administrators <https://www.itb.ec.europa.eu/docs/itb-ca/latest/>`_.